Last Updated on January 14, 2023 by Sorin Petroj

-If you develop an excellent side-by-side pattern, you will be able to transfer your weight efficiently from one foot to another as your move sidewise when hitting the ball.
+If you develop an excellent side-by-side pattern, you can transfer your weight efficiently from one foot to another as you move sidewise when hitting the ball.
 And the key to transferring your weight from one foot to another as you move side to side is to make small jumps or shuffles as you move to the center of gravity from your dominant feet to the center and vice versa.

 When practicing the side-to-side table tennis footwork pattern, it is essential to wait for split seconds as you move sidewise and hit the ball.

 Feed balls gently with the racket and make small movements or small jumps/hops in the following sequence: left to right > center of gravity between your feet > right to the left and vice versa.

 3. In-and-Out or Forward and Backward Footwork Pattern